Simulating Effective QED on Quantum Computers: Trotter-Suzuki Simulations of e QED

+then this approximation can effectively compile $e^{-iHt}$ into a sequence of unitary operations.
+Here, $O(\cdot)$ refers to the standard big-O notation denoting an upper bound in the asymptotic limit.
+Additionally, $\widetilde{O}(\cdot)$, $\Theta(\cdot)$ denotes the asymptotic upper bound with suppressed poly-logarithmic terms, and the asymptotic tight bound respectively used throughout this manuscript.
 Since each $H_j$ is assumed to be implementable using a polynomial-sized circuit, this approximation effectively compiles $e^{-iHt}$ into a sequence of unitary operations.
-Higher-order variants of the Trotter-Suzuki approximation can be constructed from the symmetric Trotter formula $U_2$ via~\cite{suzuki1990fractal,childs2019theory}
+Higher-order variants of the Trotter-Suzuki approximation can be constructed from the symmetric Trotter formula $U_2$ via~\cite{suzuki1990fractal,childs2021theory}

 where $s_{2k} = (4-4^{1/(2k+1)})^{-1}$.
 Such high-order Trotter-Suzuki formulas are not always superior to their lower-order brethren.
 This is because the number of exponentials in $U_{2k}(t)$ is in $\Theta(5^{k}m)$ and hence tradeoffs between the exponential improvements to accuracy yielded increasing $k$ and the exponentially increasing costs of doing so must be made.
-Further, as the error in the Trotter-Suzuki approximation depends on the commutators between the Hamiltonian terms, the cost of such simulations can be better than these upper bounds suggest~\cite{childs2018toward,hastings2015improving,childs2019theory}.
+Further, as the error in the Trotter-Suzuki approximation depends on the commutators between the Hamiltonian terms, the cost of such simulations can be better than these upper bounds suggest~\cite{childs2018toward,hastings2015improving,childs2021theory}.

 Thus in order to construct the operation $U_{2k}(t)$, for some integer value of $k$, we need to develop circuits for implementing each of the terms in the decomposition separately.
-That is to say for we need to take each Hamiltonian term present in the Hamiltonian and convert them to easily simulatable Hamiltonians before using the Trotter-Suzuki approximation to compile it to a sequence of operations that can be run on a quantum computer.
+That is to say we need to take each Hamiltonian term present in the Hamiltonian and convert them to easily simulatable Hamiltonians before using the Trotter-Suzuki approximation to compile it to a sequence of operations that can be run on a quantum computer.

 The individual $H_j$ in our representation will, similar to chemistry, be expressable as Pauli operators through the use of a Jordan-Wigner transformation.
 Such a transformation yields the following transformation for the fermionic creation operator $a^\dagger_x$ via